Landing pages are a cornerstone of online marketing, but sometimes even large companies forget how to build effective landing pages.

 Maybe the most important quality of a landing page is clarity.
 In practice it means there’s nothing unnecessary on the page, and all the necessary things are clear and easy to read.

 Many of the typical elements of a web page cause friction on a landing page.
-You can see all of these elements in the example by Stockmann (it’s in Finnish, but you can surely see how messy the page looks).
+You can see all of these elements in the example by Stockmann (the link was broken after their campaign ended, unfortunately).

 - Links in header.
 You should make your header as simple as you possibly can on a landing page.
 The idea is to keep the reader reading and not to encourage wondering around the site.